a2stuff/a2d/res/notes/testplan.md

 # Alerts

 * Launch DeskTop.
 Trigger an alert with only OK (e.g. running a shortcut with disk ejected).
 Verify that Escape key closes alert.
 * Launch Selector.
-Trigger an alert with only OK (e.g. running an shortcut with disk ejected).
+Trigger an alert with only OK (e.g. running a shortcut that only works in DeskTop, like a DA).
 Verify that Escape key closes alert.
 * Launch DeskTop.
 Run Special > Disk Copy.
-Trigger an alert with only OK.
+Trigger an alert with only OK (e.g. let a copy complete successfully).
 Verify that Escape key closes alert.

 # File Picker